-Micro-erosion restoration will target the complex mosaics of peatland erosion that are present across the Site and represent areas of early development of larger erosion features such as gullies and peat pans.
+Micro-erosion restoration will target the complex mosaics of peatland erosion that are present across the sites and represent areas of early development of larger erosion features such as gullies and peat pans.
 Without intervention these will be susceptible to merging to form larger peat erosion features.
-Micro-erosion treatments aim to reduce flow to larger gullies, stabilise and revegetate areas of gully expansion and increase residence times of water on the site, reducing peak flows in gullies and erosion of treated areas.
+Micro-erosion treatments aim to reduce flow to larger gullies, stabilise and revegetate areas of gully expansion and increase residence times of water on the sites, reducing peak flows in gullies and erosion of treated areas.

-The aim of this work would be to move areas of micro-erosion from an actively eroding/drained gully/hagg condition to a modified rewetted condition class.
-This would stabilise the bare peat, reducing erosion, oxidation and offsite transport of peat from the site and prevent micro-erosion features expanding further onsite.
+The aim of this work would be to move areas of micro-erosion from actively eroding/drained gully/hagg condition to a modified rewetted condition class.
+This would stabilise the bare peat, reducing erosion, oxidation and offsite transport of peat from the sites and prevent microerosion features expanding further onsite.
 It would also facilitate the re-establishment of peatland vegetation and improve water retention within the peatland.
-Removing surface water pathways will also increase water residence times on site and reducing peak flows within downstream gullies as well as reducing offsite transport of particulate and dissolved organic carbon (DOC).
+Removing surface water pathways will also increase water residence times on the sites and reducing peak flows within downstream gullies as well as reducing offsite transport of particulate and dissolved organic carbon (DOC).
 Exact locations would be determined during detailed peatland management and restoration planning.

-To achieve this, an adapted wave damming approach applied successfully in the Monadhliath and Cairngorms National Park, would be adopted 15.
+To achieve this, an adapted wave damming approach applied successfully in the Monadhliath and Cairngorms National Park15, would be adopted.